- Our Global Citizenship Education Partners

 Download the current Irish Aid Global Citizenship Education Strategy.

-Download the Irish Aid Annual Report 2020 to read more about how we work with civil society organsiations to raise development awareness.
+Download the 2022 Irish Aid annual report to read more about how we work with civil society organsiations to raise development awareness.